paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-022-national-drug-control-policy.md

 **(c) Designation**

-(1) **In general** — The Director, in consultation with the Coordinator, the Committee, and the head of each National Drug Control Program Agency, may designate an emerging drug threat in the United States.
+(1) **In general** — The Director, in consultation with the Coordinator, the Committee, and the head of each National Drug Control Program agency, may designate an emerging drug threat in the United States.

 (2) **Standards for designation** — The Director, in consultation with the Coordinator, shall promulgate and make publicly available standards by which a designation under paragraph (1) and the termination of such designation may be made.
 In developing such standards, the Director shall consider the recommendations of the committee and other criteria the Director considers to be appropriate.